Hawkesbury, Ontario

-Hawkesbury is a Franco-Ontarian city in Prescott-Russell county in Eastern Ontario, Canada.
-The vast majority of its 10,550 inhabitants are francophone.
+Hawkesbury is a town along the Ottawa River in the United Counties of Prescott and Russell in Eastern Ontario, Canada.
+Hawkesbury is the third most bilingual town in Ontario, with about 70% of its inhabitants being fluent in English and French.
+Franco-Ontarians make up 89% of the population.

-The Long-Sault Bridge links it to Grenville, Quebec to the north.
+The Long-Sault Bridge links it to Grenville, Quebec, to the north.
 This bridge, crossing Chenail Island, is the only interprovincial bridge between Ontario and Quebec east of Ottawa.
-Hawkesbury is about halfway between Ottawa and Montréal.
+The town is located 95 km east from Ottawa, and is considered to be midway between Ottawa and Montreal.

 History

-Founded in 1798, Hawkesbury was named after Charles Jenkinson, Baron Hawkesbury.
+Founded in 1798, Hawkesbury was named after the Right Honourable Charles Jenkinson, Baron Hawkesbury.

 Thomas Mears and David Pattee, two Americans, entered into a partnership in 1805, in order to harness the power of the lower Ottawa River and built the first sawmill on the Upper Canada side of the river.
 The town of Hawkesbury developed around this mill.
 Mears also built the Union, the Ottawa River's first steamer.
 Demand for timber during the Napoleonic Wars created a boom.
 The mill complex continued to grow for at least the next half century, and by 1870 it included 145 different saws and created over 35 million board feet of lumber per year.

 Timber and pulp-and-paper industries have been supplanted by textiles, synthetic fibres, metal extrusions, steel, glass and plastics.
-Hawkesbury has also become the business and service centre of the county of Prescott-Russell, although recently Rockland has become the largest community.
+Hawkesbury has also become the business and service centre of the United Counties of Prescott and Russell.
 The Grenville Canal on the Quebec side of the Ottawa River opposite Hawkesbury was an important link in the river's transportation system.

 Part of Hawkesbury was submerged by the Carillon Hydro-Québec dam built between 1950 and 1962, which called for the demolition of over 300 houses in and around Hawkesbury.
 New developments today are happening due to baby boomers from Ottawa, Montreal and area purchasing some of the many new condos in town.